oh-haiku/oh-haiku/doc/RAD.md

 Start the app, write something in the three text input fields.
 Press "Clear" in the HaikuCompositionActivity

 - Result state:
-All of the input fields are cleared from text
+All of the input fields are cleared from text, and the check-lotus-flowers turns grey.

 - Related requirements:
 F1.1